quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 {{out-of-order}}, {{congestion}}, and {{batch}} describe exceptions to this strategy.

-An endpoint is expected to bundle acknowledgements when possible.
-Every time an acknowledgement is sent, bundled or otherwise, all counters and timers related to delaying of acknowledgments are reset.

-The receiver of an ACK_FREQUENCY frame can continue to process multiple available packets before determining whether to send an ACK frame in response, as stated in
-{{Section 13.2.2 of QUIC-TRANSPORT}}.

 ## Response to Out-of-Order Packets {#out-of-order}

 As specified in {{Section 13.2.1 of QUIC-TRANSPORT}}, endpoints are expected to